Download the PDF

 Catholic and other not-for-profit health care organizations were established to respond to community needs.
 They are charitable institutions, reaching out to low-income and other vulnerable persons to improve access to health care and working with local partners to make their communities healthier places to live, work, and raise families.

-Over the last several years policymakers and the public have raised questions about whether not-for-profit hospitals were still fully committed to their community service mission and deserving of tax-exemption.
-These debates led to two major changes in hospital tax-exemption policy that are aimed at promoting transparency and accountability.
-First, in 2007 the Internal Revenue Service (IRS), at the urging of congressional committees, revised its 990 reporting form for exempt organizations and added Schedule H for hospitals to report their community benefit and other information related to tax-exemption.
+Policymakers and the public have raised questions about whether not-for-profit hospitals are fully committed to their community service mission and deserving of tax-exemption.
+These debates have led to two major changes in hospital tax-exemption policy that are aimed at promoting transparency and accountability.
+In 2007 the Internal Revenue Service (IRS), at the urging of congressional committees, revised its 990 reporting form for exempt organizations and added Schedule H for hospitals to report their community benefit and other information related to tax-exemption.
 This hospital reporting form uses the community benefit reporting framework developed by the Catholic Health Association.

 The Affordable Care Act (ACA) added new requirements for tax-exempt hospitals: conduct and publish an assessment of community health need with input from the community and public health experts; adopt an implementation strategy for addressing needs identified in the assessment; and develop and publish financial assistance policies.
 The ACA also limits what hospitals can charge persons eligible for financial assistance, reinforces existing federal requirements regarding emergency medical care and addresses billing and collections policies and procedures.
 Final rules for these requirements were published by the IRS in 2014.